Average Cost in DEAR is used for informational and estimating purposes only. It is displayed next to the price values on

 Finished Goods cost estimating for Assembly BOM can also be performed using the Latest Purchase Cost and Fixed Purchase Cost.
 These are set from the Suppliers tab of the product.

 NOTE: The value shown on this screen is for reference only.
 The true cost of a finished good (displayed as Most recent unit cost in Production → Finished Goods) is based on the actual purchase price of the components, according to the accounting method specified (FIFO, FEFO, etc.).

 Setting Price Tiers

 Average Cost can be used as a base price with which to calculate price tiers for your products.
 Other options for base prices are Fixed Supplier Price, Last Supplier Price, and Price Tier Value.
 See Pricing and Price Tiers for more information.

 How Average Cost is Calculated

 Average Cost in DEAR is calculated as Value on Hand/Quantity on Hand for every given product.
 It is calculated from the average purchase price paid for the products including any landed costs.
 All historical costs of an item are used by the system to compute the Average Cost.
-Selling price is not taken into account with this calculation.
-It is recalculated automatically whenever any inventory movement (buy, sell, etc.) happens to the product – specifically, when the purchase invoice is authorised or when shipment is authorised during sale (if different cards have different unit cost).
+The selling price is not taken into account with this calculation.
+It is recalculated automatically whenever any inventory movement (buy, sell, etc.) happens to the product – specifically when the purchase invoice is authorised or when shipment is authorised during sale (if different cards have different unit cost).